Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

 Since Seska had been so kind as to have his injuries healed it wasn't difficult for him to override the force field.
 Tom wondered how the guards at Auckland would have felt if they'd known how easily he could have disabled their systems.
 There had been times when he'd been a heartbeat away from doing just that.
 It hadn't been their force fields and ankle bracelets that had held him there, it had been the knowledge that he had nowhere else to go.

 Despite everything he'd learned from Amanda and Nick in the nine months he'd stayed with them he couldn't live like they did, apart from society and invisible.

 To start with his appearance was simply too well known.

 Until now, Tom had never really found a use for the skills and abilities he'd gained during that part of his life.
 Now he wished he were more like Nick and Amanda.
 If he were this would be easy.

 "Amanda, I got a lead," Nick said.
-"It turns out that our man had been using phaser to stun his victims, then he kills them, allows them to revive and beheads them.
-I traced the registry on the phaser to one Doran Ricaw.
+"It turns out that our man has been using phasor to stun his victims then he kills them, allows them to revive and beheads them.
+I traced the registry on the phasor to one Doran Ricaw.

 "Do the Watchers have anything on him?"
 Amanda asked.